-The entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.

 Transforming health sciences from the ground up

 For the last two years, DMU has been planning the medical and health sciences university of the future.
 The new campus, located on 88 acres in West Des Moines, will advance the educational transformation the University envisions.

 Cultural competency and humility is part of the personal and professional development that happens at DMU.
 Our campus environment is shaped by individuals who bring cultural differences, life experiences and distinct characteristics.